 However, a word of warning should be noted when it comes to taking ayahuasca, particularly if consumed by someone battling addiction.
 It is not uncommon for an emotional catharsis to take place, therefore ayahuasca should only be taken under the direction of an experienced facilitator, psychologist or indigenous shaman.

-Psilocybin, commonly known as magic mushrooms, are another natural psychotropic substance showing promise for treating addiction.
+Psilocybin, commonly known as magic mushrooms, is another natural psychotropic substance showing promise for treating addiction.

 So far, studies have centred around tobacco addiction.
 On such trial carried out by John Hopkin’s University involved 15 heavy smokers where were given Cognitive Behavioural Therapy alongside three sessions of psilocybin.
 Six months after the treatment had finished, 80% of the participants continued to be cigarette free.